 The main Christmas market in Granada and lots of festive stalls are set up in the city centre at the beginning of December.
 Usually around the 1st of December.
 This day is the start of the long Spanish bank holiday.

-MICCAI Cultural & Gastronomic Activities Special Programme in Granada from Friday 14th September to Sunday 23rd September 2018 Alhambra Palace Guided Tour Twilight Tour Nasrid Palaces Enjoy a guided visit of the UNESCO World Heritage Site of the Alhambra
+MICCAI Cultural & Gastronomic Activities Special Programme for MICCAI conference attendees in Granada.
+Scheduled from Friday 14th September to Sunday 23rd September 2018 Alhambra Palace Guided Tour – MICCAI Twilight Tour Nasrid Palaces – MICCAI Enjoy a guided visit

 Visiting the city of Granada with children can be magical for everyone.
 But there are a few things worth knowing before you arrive.
 Walking steep hills, bumpy cobbled streets and the hot sun can be quite overwhelming if you don´t